DocumentWDP-6

 1. Introduction#

 WDP sequence numbers (001-999) uniquely identify diagnostic codes within a Component.Primary namespace.
-While these numbers are technically arbitrary, establishing common conventions provides several benefits:
+While these numbers are technically arbitrary, establishing common conventions provides the following benefits:

-• Predictability - New team members can guess likely sequence numbers
+• Predictability: New team members can anticipate likely sequence numbers

 This document covers: